RebelGuy/chat-mate/projects/server/readme.md

 ### Migrations
 Run `yarn migrate:schema` to generate a new `migration.sql` file for updating the MySQL database, which will automatically be opened for editing.
 Note that while this migration is not applied, any earlier unapplied migrations will be executed prior to generating the new migration.
-All outstanding migrations can be applied explicitly, and a new Prisma Client generated, using `yarn migrate:debug`.
+All outstanding migrations can be applied explicitly, and a new Prisma Client generated, using `yarn migrate:apply`.

 During a migration, ensure that the `.sql` is checked and edited to avoid data loss, but avoid making manual changes that affect the database schema, other than the ones already present.

 Migrations are autoamtically run in CI during the deployment process.
 This occurs during the last step before deployment, but it is still possible that something goes wrong where the migration succeeds, but deployment fails.
-For this reason, migrations should follow a expand and contract pattern.
+For this reason, migrations should follow an expand and contract pattern.

 ## Punishments
 Punishments are used to temporarily or permanently hide users' livestream messages.
 Any punishment can be revoked at any time.
 Punishment reasons and revoke reasons are supported but optional.
 Punishments can be either temporary or permanent, depending on the type.